mlhartme/stool/client/documentation.md

 * **running**
   Currently running images of this stage.
 * **urls**
   Urls for all apps of this stage.
-Point your browser to one fo them access your app(s).
+Point your browser to one of them to access your app(s).
 * **created-by**
   User who created this stage.
 * **created-at**